-Winter is finally over, and for many Oregonians this means a road trip is in their near future.
-In order to make sure that you are reaching your destinations confidently and safely we have compiled a list of things that you should do to prepare for the road ahead.
+Summer is here, and for many Oregonians this means a road trip is in their near future.
+In order to make sure that you are reaching your destinations confidently and safely we have compiled a list of auto service and road trip preparation things that you should do before packing up your vehicle

 Make Sure Your Vehicle is in Top Working Order

 The key to a safe road trip is to be driving a safe vehicle.
 Chances are if you are taking a certain vehicle on your trip it is because you trust the shape that it is in.
 However, it is still safest to perform basic maintenance on your vehicle, or schedule a check-up before you hit the road.

 • Check your fluids.
 Though it may seem like no big deal, fluids actually play a crucial role in the overall health of your car.
 Make sure you are at your vehicles recommended fluid levels for coolant, engine oil, brake fluid, transmission fluid, power steering fluid, and even windshield washer fluid.
 You can find your recommended levels in your owner’s manual.
 Finding and correcting a low fluid before your trip is highly preferred to ending up stranded on the side of the road in the middle of nowhere.